There’s high country just behind the Great Ocean Road

 I’d like to become a tall stately mountain ash.
 If I stand in the forest with my arms outstretched, how long would it take to become a tree and live another few centuries?

 You can drive the road from Forrest to Lorne, either way in any condition, Summer or Winter.
-Make sure you pre-load your GPS because there are lots of spots that are out of satellite range.
+Make sure you pre-load your GPS because there are lots of spots that are out of phone range.
 If you do get stuck, drive to the top of the next hill to get reception.

 Make sure you get out of your car, walk right in to the forest and give a tree a hug.